What Are Common Reasons for Workers’ Compensation Claim Denials?

 The Philadelphia Workers’ Compensation Lawyers at Freedman & Lorry, P.C., Can Help You Secure Benefits After a Workplace Injury

 To get the help you need filing your claim or navigating an appeal, speak with the Philadelphia Workers’ Compensation lawyers at Freedman & Lorry, P.C.
 Call us at 888-999-1962 today or contact us online to schedule your free consultation with our legal team to learn more.
-With offices in Philadelphia and Cherry Hill, New Jersey, we proudly serve clients in Pennsylvania, New Jersey, and North Carolina.
+With offices in Philadelphia and Cherry Hill, New Jersey, we proudly serve clients in Pennsylvania, and New Jersey.